crashoverride777/swifty-sk-scroll-view/README.md

 # Swift-2-SpriteKit-UIScrollView

 A simple helper to add a UIScrollView to your SpriteKit scenes.
-This helper only really works well if your game is either in landscape or portrait, which normally standard in a game anyway.
+This helper only really works well if your game is either in landscape or portrait, which normally is fairly standard for a game anyway.

-It also only really works well if your scene scaleMode in your gameViewController is be set to
+It also only works well if your scene scaleMode in your gameViewController is set to
 ```swift
 .ResizeFill
 ```
-to make sure your scenes do not crop.
-If you use other scaleModes such as ".AspectFill" than it might crop stuff in your scenes and therefore scrollView.
-It also actually crops the scrollView content, so you would need to adjust for this.
+which makes sure that your scenes do not get cropped.
+If you use other scaleModes such as ".AspectFill" than it might crop stuff in your scenes and therefore scrollView, which you would need to adjust for.

 # How to use